Denver and Rio Grande Western Railroad: Presidents

+Rolling stock

+By the beginning of 1948 the company owned 318 steam locomotives, 62 diesel locomotives, 179 passenger cars and 14,662 freight cars.
+In 1962, there were 22 steam locomotives, 257 diesel locomotives, 96 passenger cars and 12,386 freight cars.

 Passenger trains

 This is a partial list of D&RGW passenger trains.
 Westbound trains had odd numbers, while eastbound trains had even numbers.
 Many of the trains were named and renamed as well as being re-numbered.
 There are over 180 names on a complete list of all the railroad's named trains.

 Remnants

 The Union Pacific acquired all D&RG owned assets at the time of the merger.
 The UP operates the former D&RGW main line as part of its Central Corridor.
 However, several branch lines and other assets have been sold, abandoned or re-purposed.
 These include several presently operating heritage railways that trace their origins to the Denver & Rio Grande Western.

 Still-active and rebuilt features

 Active rail assets tracing their heritage to the D&RGW that are not part of the Union Pacific network today include: